-Students will keep cellular telephones turned off and out of sight during scheduled class time and during all school or school-related activities.
+Students will keep cellular telephones turned off and out of sight during scheduled class time unless approved for use as a learning tool by the teacher.
 During these times, students shall be restricted from text or picture messaging, calling, electronic mailing, instant messaging, uploading, downloading, gaming, web surfing, accessing social networking sites, or using any features or applications installed on communication devices.

-Students may only use cellular telephones before and after school and at break.
+Students may only use cellular telephones before and after school and at lunch or during break periods.
 Likewise, students may use cellular telephones while attending a function sponsored or authorized by the school, subject to the same restrictions applicable to instructional periods.